 Clingmans Dome is one of the most popular places to visit in the Smoky Mountains, so try to get there earlier in the day or on a weekday if at all possible.

 The view from the Clingmans Dome Visitor Center area and parking lot is absolutely breathtaking.
 Stop in the Visitor Center and chat with a Park Ranger to learn more about the area.
-And be sure to get a stamp in your Passport to Your National Parks Book while you’re there as well!
+And be sure to get a stamp in your National Park Passport book while you’re there as well!

 And if you happen to be there around sunset, be sure to stick around to see it!
 It’s a beautiful place to experience a Smoky Mountain sunset!